mailprocessing/mailprocessing/docs/reference/options_imapproc.rst

 -i INTERVAL, --interval
-    Scan IMAP folders for new email every INTERVAL seconds; defaults to 300; will be ignored if --once is specified as well --folder-prefix PREFIX
+    Scan IMAP folders for new email every INTERVAL seconds; defaults to 300; will be ignored if --once is specified as well --flag-batchsize SIZE
+    Batch size to use when fetching message flags.
+Defaults to 200.
+When there are more messages to fetch flags for, multiple FETCH commands will be issued, each with SIZE or fewer messages.
+Reduce this value if you experience session expiry during message flag retrieval.
+--header-batchsize SIZE
+    Batch size to use when fetching message headers.
+Defaults to 200.
+When there are more messages to fetch headers for, multiple FETCH commands will be issued, each with SIZE or fewer messages.
+Reduce this value if you experience session expiry during message header retrieval.
+--folder-prefix PREFIX
     Prefix folder names with the string PREFIX.
 This is relevant for some IMAP servers that store all folders as subfolders of INBOX.